lhsmachado/odin-recipes/README.md

-Projeto de estudo de html
+Projeto de estudo de html onde a proposta foi criar um site de receitas.

-Study project of html
+Project of html study where the proposal was to create a recipes website